ceos-org/interoperability-handbook/Conclusion.md

 **Interoperability Demonstrators** will also be developed using the Interoperability Handbook.
 These demonstrators will help the end users to understand the barriers in implementing the interoperability and will act as use-cases for Interoperability.

+## Document source

+This document is managed in the GitHub repository at `https://github.com/ceos-org/interoperability-handbook`.

 ***
 [Previous](Policy.md) | [Table of contents](README.md) | [Next](README.md)